veelenga/vicr/README.md

 ### Customization

-It is possible to configure Vicr via a configuration file.
+It is possible to configure Vicr start-up settings using `~/.vicr/init.yaml` configuration file.
-Default config is created on a first run and you can customize it and use your favorite editor with required settings.
+File with default config is created on a first run.
+You can customize it and use your favorite editor with required settings.

 ```yml
 # ~/.vicr/init.yaml